PhoenixTales/phoenix-docs/world/plants.md

 ### Naming Convention

-Strangely, in the item scripts of Gothic, there is an extra file (plants.d) reserved for plants, but it is empty.
-Instead, all plant IDs were written into the food file and named `ItFo_Plant_[Name]`.
-It makes sense insofar as that the plants have been an afterthought and couldn't be properly implemented into an alchemy crafting mechanic as they planned.
+In the item scripts of Gothic there is an extra file (plants.d) reserved for plants, but it was left empty.
+Instead all plant IDs were written into the food file and named `ItFo_Plant_[Name]`.
+It makes sense insofar as that the plants have been an afterthought and couldn't be properly implemented into an alchemy crafting mechanic as they planned; they therefore served no other purpose anymore but as food.
 The Sequel wanted to correct this shortcoming.
 Consequentally the plants scripts were moved and a new naming convention was introduced, which we'll follow: `ItPl_[Name]`.